 How many people will be using it regularly?
 One, two, three?
 This will directly affect how roomy your sofa needs to be.
-If it is just for one or two people you can be pretty flexible, but if it is more than that, you might want to consider an L-shape that provides additional seating.
+If it is just for one or two people you can be pretty flexible, but if it is more than that, you might want to consider an L-shape sectional sofa that provides additional seating.

 Quality of Construction

-Quality is a huge factor when buying a sofa, and the term "you get what you pay for" should always be top of mind.
+Quality is a huge factor when buying a sofa, and the term "you get what you pay for" should always be at the top of your mind.

-Sofas vary in price from anywhere from a few hundred dollars to a few thousand dollars.
+Sofas vary in price, anywhere from a few hundred dollars to a few thousand dollars.
 If you are on a budget, you will want to stick closer to the low end, but always keep in mind that the less you pay the more likely it will be that you will have to replace it in a few years.
 So while it may seem cost-conscious at the time, you will still end up paying more in a few years.
 That is not to say that you have to spend thousands of dollars on a sofa, but be aware of cost and quality.
 Remember that a high-end sofa should last more than 25 years, while sofas on the lower end will likely only last up to 10.

 When trying to determine if a sofa is of good quality there are two things to check.
 Ask the manufacturer if it has an eight-way hand-tied construction.
 This is a sign of excellent quality and most high-end furniture is made this way.
 The other way is to run your hand across the back of the sofa.
 If it feels hollow it is an indicator of cheap quality.
 Remember, cost and quality often go hand-in-hand with sofas and other major pieces of furniture, so it is always a good idea to buy the best quality you can comfortably afford.

 No matter how good the quality, if you do not take care of it, it will not last.
 So make sure you do not do anything that will ruin your sofa.

 Color and Pattern